srinman/azureexamples/confcomp/aciconfidentialcomputing.md

 You should be able to see a failure message like this below.
 ![Alt text](image-20.png)

 This is because ccepolicy is not allowing the image to run.
+Image hash is not matching with the hash in the ccepolicy.
+This is a good sign.
+It means that ccepolicy is not allowing to start the container with new image from the registry.

 Let's delete the ACI and redeploy with deploy command.
 Please understand that we haven't touched the template.
 We are just redeploying the same template - referring the same image.
 However, the image has changed.